-This is a real StackRoast paid report.
-The stack is illustrative — supplements are real, findings are generated from the same engine your report will use, and all sources are genuine clinical references.
-Jake's details are fabricated.
-This is exactly what you unlock for $15.
+This is a real StackRoast paid report on a fabricated user.
+The supplements are real, the engine is the one your report will run on, and the citations are genuine clinical references.
+This is what you unlock for $9.

 Full stack audit · Lifting · SR-DEMO01